Devs-Garden/interesting-world/README.md

   3. Tweets from twitter, if the given word has any matches with any hash tags.
   4. Blogs/articles from the web
   5. Meetups, discussions related to the given word.

+<h6>Because of several other reasons, we have moved our codebase from public repo to private and will update you here once after completing the development.
+For developers we are going to provide free limited access to all our APIs.<br/>Please follow this repository for further updates.<h6>